Ifdhal17/bike-sharing-analysis/README.md

-Bike Sharing Analysis in each of hour, day, and month The dataset is opensource on kaggle
+Bike Sharing Analysis in each of hour, day, and month and The dataset is open source on kaggle

 # Bike Sharing Dashboard